-- 1. Request for approval on the requirements and qualifications for the recruitment of Independent Director, and Non-Executive Director representing private shareholders. - The Board totally agreed to the Nomination and Remuneration Committee's recommendations, and requested PPWSA to revise the requirements and qualifications of director candidacies based on the recommendations. - Request for in-principle approval on recording as equity increase the inventory received from Preah Sihanouk Waterworks, Department of Industry, Science, Technology and Innovation, and disposing of the obsolete or damaged inventory.
+- Request for approval on the requirements and qualifications for the recruitment of Independent Director, and Non-Executive Director representing private shareholders.
+The Board totally agreed to the Nomination and Remuneration Committee's recommendations, and requested PPWSA to revise the requirements and qualifications of director candidacies - 2.
+Request for in-principle approval on recording as equity increase the inventory received from Preah Sihanouk Waterworks, Department of Industry, Science, Technology and Innovation, and disposing of the obsolete or damaged inventory.